hossain-shahrier/hossain-shahrier/README.md

 * Third-party APIs integration

 ## Get in Touch
-If you have any questions or if you would like to discuss a project, please feel free to contact me.
+Please feel free to contact me.
 I am always looking for new challenges and opportunities to learn and grow as a developer.

-LinkedIn
-GitHub
+hossainshahrier.sh@gmail.com

 Thank You
 Thank you for taking the time to read my README.
-I look forward to hearing from you!